 Inmates may have up to two (2) remote video visits a day from Monday through Saturday.
 The video-visiting times are between 8:30 a.m. and 11:00 a.m. and from 5:00 p.m. to 10:30 p.m.
 Sunday remote visits are from 5:00 p.m. to 6:00 p.m.
 The Washoe County Sheriff's Office has the discretion to eliminate or reduce an inmate's video visits.

 All video visits may be monitored and recorded except when with attorneys or other confidential visitors.
 Lawyers must go to the jail in person to get approval for confidential status prior to the first online visit.
 They will need to show a bar card and a photo ID.

 Washoe County Jail inmates are not allowed to receive on-site visitors during the first five (5) days of their incarceration.
 After that, whether they may receive visitors depends upon their status.

 Visitors are not required to schedule a visit ahead of time.
-However, it's recommended visitors call the jail in advance at 775-328-2955 to confirm visiting hours.
+However, it is recommended visitors call the jail in advance at 775-328-2952 to confirm visiting hours.

-Inmates may have one personal visit per scheduled visiting day.
+Inmates may have one (1) personal visit per scheduled visiting day.
 All visits are conducted over video.
-Only 2 people may visit a person in custody at a time; children count as visitors.
-Visits are limited to 20 minutes each and may be cancelled by the jail at any time.
+Only two (2) people may visit a person in custody at a time; children count as visitors.
+Visits are limited to 20 minutes each and may be canceled by the jail at any time.

-- no shorts or dresses above mid-thigh length
+- no shorts or dresses above mid-thigh length, and

 - appropriate undergarments are mandatory

-All ingoing and outgoing snail mail is limited to postcards no larger than 4.25 x 6 inches.
+All incoming and outgoing snail mail at the Reno Jail is limited to postcards no larger than 4.25 x 6 inches.
 Legal correspondence may be sent in envelopes.
 Inmates may receive magazines or books only if they are soft cover and are sent directly from the publisher or bookstore.

 Postcards to inmates cannot be homemade and must not include the following: